 Misty is just in love with listening to Stevie Nicks sing Rhiannon and her other hits in the living room of the coven.
 Stevie gives her one of her shawls and Misty twirls herself into dizzy abandonment.

-Madison offers to buy Misty lunch, based on the fact that all she got was a shish kabob, I would have been more then suspicious.
+Madison offers to buy Misty lunch.
+A lunch date that consists of one shish kabob is already suspicious.
 As they eat their kabobs, they follow a New Orleans marching band during a funeral procession.
 When they reach the cemetery, Madison explains that she doesn’t need Misty Day because her own powers have increased and she shows her by reviving the man that was being buried.
 She then says all she wants to be is friends.

 This is when the sirens start blaring in your ears.
 Madison is a miniature Fiona, more selfish and self consumed then any other witch in existence and she wants to be friends?
 Yea right!
 Then she tells Misty to get rid of the shawl because Stevie must be giving them out like hot cakes to fans and why would she want to be living in the shadow of another witch?
 More sirens go off in my head, but Misty takes off the shawl and tries to dump it in the empty casket.
 (The revived old man is now walking around aimlessly in the cemetery, completely lost and confused while his family is partying it up with the marching band.)

 Madison takes this time to hit Misty over the head with a brick, closes the casket, and has the workers dig Misty into a grave.Come on Misty, you should have known that Madison is always up to no good!

 Nan goes to visit Luke and finds out he’s dead.
 She and Zoe give his mother a visit, who forgets that Nan is clairvoyant, so she’s going to figure out that she’s the one that killed Luke.
 Nothing of interest happens there.